Installation¶

 # For standard users: install the main package

-# For contributors and developers: install with development dependencies
+# For contributors and developers: install with all optional dependencies

 To ensure GPU acceleration, install a CUDA-enabled PyTorch per the official selector, then install TorchSOM: